GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 ## GitHub

-If you downloaded the source from GitHub To install this driver on anything other than the current upstream kernel, you will need to download coccinelle, and untar it.
+If you downloaded the source from GitHub: To install this driver on anything other than the current upstream kernel, you will need to download coccinelle, and untar it.
 It can be found here: http://coccinelle.lip6.fr/download.php